Famuz/code-challenge/README.md

-# *Stanza* Shopify 2.0 Theme

-A barebones Shopify 2.0 theme meant to be a simple starting point for coding challenges or internal projects.
-Less clutter than the Dawn theme, so you can focus on what you're building.

-## Purpose

-- Coding challenges.
-Enough to start, but not too much to overwhelm.
-- Could be useful for internal projects.
-- A place to experiment with new features, techniques, tools, etc...

 ## Getting Started

 1. **Installation**: Clone this repo or download the theme into your Shopify development environment.
 Make sure you have the [Shopify CLI](https://shopify.dev/themes/tools/cli) installed.